 Diabetic Coma Care at Village Emergency Centers

-Remember that this blog is meant for informational purposes only and should not be used in place of professional help.
-If you are experiencing symptoms of hyper- or hypoglycemia or notice someone becoming unconscious, call 911 and seek professional medical care immediately.
-Trained medical professionals will be able to evaluate the cause of a diabetic coma and provide necessary treatment for the comatose individual.
-When you need help, go to the medical experts you can trust.
+Remember that this blog is meant for informational purposes only and should not be used in place of professional medical advice.
+If you or someone nearby is experiencing symptoms of hyper- or hypoglycemia, or if someone loses consciousness, call 911 and seek emergency care immediately.
+At Village Emergency Centers, our trained medical team is available 24 hours a day to evaluate and treat diabetic emergencies with no wait times and expert care you can trust.